mickrueg/nift-frontend/README.md

 6. Deploy frontend to Netlify

 ## New Technologies and Challenges
-#

 I had a great time building this project and testing out new technologies!
-Some of the big "new" items to me, include:
+Some of the big "new" items I tackled on this project include:
 - Creating a user login and using password hashing
 - Using localstorage to identiy logged in user
 - Using keyframes to create an infinite loop animation